teachingmedialiteracy

 Here is another idea focused around film adaptation:

 A great novel and great film adaptation from the novel is The Count of Monte Cristo.
 This novel is a classic by Alexandre Dumas.
 Students should read the entire novel.
 Then focus on certain scenes in the novel and have students create a storyboard on this particular scene.
 Students should write a journal from the perspective of the main character in this scene.
 Provide certain prompts and have the students write about the scene, feelings and emotions of the characters, and have them explore motives of the characters.
 Choose a couple scenes for these students to perform this activity with.
 In small groups have students write a short story from the perspective of another character.
 The story need not be connected to the novel in any way except that the character must embody certain qualities exhibited throughout the novel.
 Have the small groups share these stories with the entire class.
 Select the scenes that you focused on and show the scenes of the movie to the class.
-The students should compare and contrast these scenes with their own storyboards.
+The students should buy research papers and compare and contrast these scenes with their own storyboards.
 Students would also analyze in small groups the differences between the experiences of the literary texts and the film.
 One scene that would be interesting to do is the time lapse.
 It is interesting how it is described in the text and how in the movie, it just occurs.
 The effect in the film isn't as drastic and explored as deeply as the text.

 Hamlet